Stylback/home-server/README.md

       - ./data/mysql:/var/lib/mysql
 ```

+Save and exit.
 You should now be able to start NGINX proxy manager by running:

 ```sh
 sudo docker compose up -d
 ```

-Initial start might take awhile.
-If it didn't start, CD into the folder and try again.
+_Initial start might take awhile.
+If it didn't start, CD into the folder and try again._

-Check that everything is working by visiting [local-IP]:81 in your browser.
+Check that everything is working by visiting [your-local-IP]:81 in your browser.
 Log in with the default email and password:

 ```
 Email:    admin@example.com